 "Social media is not a fad, because it’s human.” – Gary Vaynerchuck

-For relatively smaller software companies, focusing on the social may seem so much of a burden in the first place.
+For small software businesses, focusing on the social may seem so much of a burden in the first place.
 But social media is maybe the only channel that one can leverage and engage the attention of your prospective customers as an SMB without much of an exposure to the competition from larger companies.
 Social media is effortful.
 Not easy, as nothing worth having is.
 But knowing which platform to exclusively focus is a start.

 As LinkedIn is well ahead to connect with B2B buyers, Facebook is still leading the market in the B2C field.
 Facebook also offers a cost-free alternative to PPC ads.
 All it takes to create a Facebook group and invite your subscribers to join in.
 Prepare a weekly posting schedule and engage with your followers.
 Focus on fostering relations with your prospective customers and promote your software product every now and then, say, once a week.